 Home to three generations of community builders, the site recalls stories of industrialists and immigrants, philanthropists and farmers, and artisans and architects during a century of innovation.
 The changes they made to their estate, the impact they had on their community, and the stories they left behind shape our understanding of modern Cedar Rapids, eastern Iowa, and the American Midwest.

 Brucemore is owned by the National Trust for Historic Preservation and operated by Brucemore, Inc.

-Free admission on regular guided mansion tours: one adult for individual Members; two adults and all children under 18 years of age in the immediate family for other Members.
-Discount does not apply to other programs and cannot be combined with other offers.
+Free admission on regular guided mansion tours: one adult for Individual Members; two adults and all children under 18 years of age in the immediate family for other Members.

 Stay connected with us via email.
 Sign up today.

 National Trust Historic Sites are open!
 We encourage you to check directly with each site for up-to-date information on available activities, ticketing, and guidelines if you are planning a visit.Plan Your Visit